ThatOneCalculator/DiscordRPCMaker/README.md

 - Follow the troubleshooting steps under step 3 of part 3.
 - Try running `cmd` as Administrator if you're on Windows.
 - Try reinstalling node, making sure npm is included.

+### I'm on mobile, what do I do?
+As of right now, there's no way to do this through a mobile device.
+Sorry!

 </details>